CodeFoxDev/nite/README.md

 - DX
   - Proper error handling
     - Nodejs operations with errorcodes
+    - Change nodejs errors to have proper file lines, instead of the build one (only in build mode)
     - Nite errors with proper error messages
       - Code 'chunks' where the error occured (similar to esbuild and wmr) Generate code chunks from e.g. this: